Best Young Adult books: great YA books to read today

 Young Adult.
-It’s easy to see why a name like that may put off some adults who are slightly older than ‘young,’ but it’s a growing genre (or collection of genres, really) that includes some of the most topical, thought-provoking and addictive books around.
+It’s easy to see why a name like that may put off some adults who are slightly older than ‘young,’ but YA is a growing genre (or collection of genres, really) that includes some of the most topical, thought-provoking and addictive books around, as this best Young Adult book list showcases.

-YA is far more than just sparkly vampires.
+The best YA books feature far more than just sparkly vampires.
 Some of the books listed here delve into topics including sexuality, mental health, racism and grief.
 Accessible and relatable to older teenagers, these stories are influencing, educating and entertaining the next generation of adults, so they really are rather important.

 Many of them are just too good to miss out on if you tend not to explore the titles in this section of the bookstore, so here’s our pick of the top ten YA books adults will love.